by Martin Maenza

 The burly brown-haired young man just grunted at him.

 “Charley, give Hank a break,” Mal said.
-“He’s been traveling across the country for a bit now and has barely settled in here in San Francisco.
+“He’s been traveling across the country for a while now and has barely settled in here in San Francisco.
 You are planning to stay for a bit, right, Hank?”

 Hank Hall grabbed a peanut from the dish on the table, crushed it in his hand, and picked out the meat from the shell pieces.
 “I don’t know yet.
 Ain’t decided where I want to end up.
 Haven’t found anywhere that seems right since…” His voice trailed off.

 Charley Parker and Mal looked at one another silently.
-Charley started to say, “I was sorry to hear–” but Mal quickly cut him off with a firm negative head shake.
+Charley started to say, “I was sorry to hear–” But Mal quickly cut him off with a firm negative head shake.
 The blond stopped, then attempted a recover. “–um, that, uh… Karen had to miss out on tonight.”

 Mal kind of chuckled.
 “Well, you know how it is.
 Being a research technician at STAR Labs, she sometimes has to go in at odd hours of the night to run her tests.
 I don’t mind it much on nights that the club is open, anyway — this way we both get to sleep in.”